IvanMakarenko/express-chrome-ssr/README.md

 ```
 * Start the server (locally or on production)
 * Visit /ssr and add your url in the url param
+* **Do not forget to fix the loop call, as this plugin can be defined as a bot**

 The script has two url's (you can replace localhost with your domain if running it on server or virtual box)

 * `http://localhost:3000/test` - To make sure the server is running
 * `http://localhost:3000/ssr?url=THE_URL_TO_RENDER` - Will return server side rendered html of the url
+* `http://localhost:3000/ssr?userAgent=USER_AGENT&url=THE_URL_TO_RENDER` - Will return server side rendered html of the url with supporting user Agent
+* `http://localhost:3000/ssr?device=TYPE&url=THE_URL_TO_RENDER` - Will return server side rendered html of the url with supporting desktop and mobile device, 1 - Desktop, 2 - Mobile

 ### Development